isglobal-brge/rexposome/README.md

   2. The phenotype file (diseasome file): A matrix with the phenotypes or diseases description, having the individuals as rows and the phenotypes as columns.
   3. The description file: A table describing the exposures.
 It must have, at last, two columns: one with the exposures and one with the family/group of exposures.
 The order of the exposures must be the same as in exposure-file.

-The _exposome_ is loaded from files using the function `read_exposome`.
-If the information is stored in standard R `data.frame`s, those can be converted to an `ExposomeSet` using the function `load_exposome`.
+The _exposome_ is loaded from files using the function `readExposome`.
+If the information is stored in standard R `data.frame`s, those can be converted to an `ExposomeSet` using the function `loadExposome`.

 ### Exposome Characterization